bernardo-mcosta/SQL-projects/Housing_Market_Cleaning/README.md

 3. Breaking Address into individual columns (Address, City, State)
 5. Change Y and N to Yes and No in "Sold as Vacant" field:
 6. Remove Duplicates:

-Note: The code provided assumes that the dataset is stored in a table named "NashvilleHousing" and that the necessary columns mentioned in the queries are present in the table.